Last Updated on 2022/04/23

 She won the Galaxy Award 银河奖 which is China’s most prestigious science fiction award, which was started in 1986 by the magazines Zhihui

 Who influenced you as an author?
 What were the stories that impressed you the most?

 I could give you a series of names, but I just mainly focus on one author.
 This Chinese author passed away in 2003.
 His name is Zheng Wenguang.
-He is considered as the father of Chinese science fiction, because he published the first science fiction story, since the foundation of the People’s Republic of China.
+He is considered the father of Chinese science fiction, because he published the first science fiction story, since the foundation of the People’s Republic of China.
 He also published a lot of influential science fiction stories from the 1950s to the 1980s.
-He’s is the most influential author since I began to read science fiction as a kid.
+He’s the most influential author since I began to read science fiction as a kid.
 The most impressive story is the latest story of his writing career.
-It has never been translated into English or in other languages.
-The Chinese title is《战神的后裔》, that can be translated as the children of Mars.
+It has never been translated into English or other languages.
+The Chinese title is《战神的后裔》, which can be translated as the children of Mars.
 The story is about a group of Chinese people who try to establish the inhabitant on Mars, to change and rebuilt Mars into the second homeland of humanity.
 A very mature science fiction story, complicated with multiple characters and plots.
 That story routed me to Mars’ dreams when I was a kid.
 It made me think that maybe one day I could go to Mars.
 I talked to many, many people that my life dream is going to Mars one day in the future.
 Even when one day I’ll be old, my dream will always be to go to Mars and bury that book there.

 Well, there is a possibility.
 They are working right now on going to Mars!